George Frideric Handel: From Hamburg to Italy

+Mattheson was a close friend of Handel but nearly killed him in a sudden quarrel during a performance of Mattheson's opera Die unglückselige Kleopatra, Königin von Ägypten in 1704.
+Handel was saved only by a large button which turned aside Mattheson's sword.
+The two were afterwards reconciled and remained in correspondence for life: shortly after his friend's death, Mattheson translated John Mainwaring's biography of Handel into German and had it published in Hamburg at his own expense ("auf Kosten des Übersetzers") in 1761.

 According to Mainwaring, in 1706 Handel travelled to Italy at the invitation of Ferdinando de' Medici.
-(Other sources say Handel was invited by Gian Gastone de' Medici, whom Handel had met in 1703–1704 in Hamburg.)
+(Other sources say Handel was invited by Gian Gastone de' Medici, whom Handel had met in 1703–04 in Hamburg.)
 Ferdinando, who had a keen interest in opera, was trying to make Florence Italy's musical capital by attracting the leading talents of his day.
 In Italy, Handel met librettist Antonio Salvi, with whom he later collaborated.
 Handel left for Rome and since opera was (temporarily) banned in the Papal States, composed sacred music for the Roman clergy.
 His famous Dixit Dominus (1707) is from this era.
 He also composed cantatas in pastoral style for musical gatherings in the palaces of duchess Aurora Sanseverino (whom Mainwaring called "Donna Laura") one of the most influential patrons from the Kingdom of Naples, and cardinals Pietro Ottoboni, Benedetto Pamphili and Carlo Colonna.
 Two oratorios, La resurrezione and Il trionfo del tempo, were produced in a private setting for Ruspoli and Ottoboni in 1709 and 1710, respectively.
 Rodrigo, his first all-Italian opera, was produced in the Cocomero theatre in Florence in 1707.
 Agrippina was first produced in 1709 at Teatro San Giovanni Grisostomo in Venice, owned by the Grimanis.
 The opera, with a libretto by Cardinal Vincenzo Grimani, ran for 27 nights successively.
-The audience, thunderstruck with the grandeur and sublimity of his style, applauded for Il caro Sassone ("the dear Saxon" – referring to Handel's German origins).
+The audience, thunderstruck with the grandeur and sublimity of his style, applauded for Il caro Sassone ("the dear Saxon" – referring to Handel's origins).